Denzel Whitaker

 Denzel Dominique Whitaker (born June 15, 1990) is an American actor.
 Beginning his career as a child actor, he acted in the films Training Day (2001) and The Ant Bully (2006) before portraying James Farmer Jr. in The Great Debaters (2007), earning an NAACP Image Award for his work in the film.
 His other film work includes My Soul to Take (2010), Abduction (2011) and Black Panther (2018).

 On television, Whitaker was a cast member on Nickelodeon's All That between 2004 and 2005.
 He has appeared in recurring roles on Brothers & Sisters (2009) and The Purge (2019), in addition to guest roles on various series.

 Early life

 Whitaker was born on June 15, 1990, in Torrance, California, the son of Younalanda and Dale Whitaker.
 He went to Palos Verdes Peninsula High School, but while acting as a teenager he would receive and conduct schoolwork via email correspondence.

 He was named after actor Denzel Washington.
 Whitaker disputed this fact on The Oprah Winfrey Show while promoting the movie The Great Debaters, only to learn later from his father that, in fact, Washington was his namesake.
-Washington would later serve as an acting mentor for Whitaker on The Great Debaters.
+Washington served as an acting mentor for Whitaker on The Great Debaters.